-Gaze – The Missing Input Device for Magical VR Experiences
+Gaze – The Missing Input Device for Magical UIs

-A single look into person's eyes can tell you a lot about their experience – eyes are the windows to the soul, right?
+Eyes are the windows to the soul, right?
 So far, we have done a really bad job utilizing this information in user interfaces.
-So what if the next computing paradigm – Virtual Reality – would use this information to its advantage?
-Is there any value to it, or did we dismiss it purposefully?
-How does a gaze-based shooter looks like?
+The next wave of personal computers – Virtual Reality headsets😎 – will use this information to its advantage.
+What kind of UIs can we design using eye-tracking?
+How does a gaze-based first-person-shooter look like?
+And who the hell is King Midas?

 What is gaze?